theo-armour/agenda/0-agenda.md

 * Bancroft: documentalist
 * List of San Francisco for newbs
-* List of one-handed things
+* List of one-handed things for Til
-* David Morgan: camera + NUC + monitors

 * Tom King's SFLP scans
 * Praveen: Remote Dir Activities
 * NV: use for volunteers